Child discipline: Corporal punishment

-In many cultures, parents have historically had the right to spank their children.
+In a number of cultures, parents have historically had the right to spank their children.
 A 2006 retrospective study in New Zealand, showed that physical punishment of children remained quite common in the 1970s and 1980s, with 80% of the sample reporting some kind of corporal punishment from parents, at some time during childhood.
 Among this sample, 29% reported being hit with an empty hand.
 However 45% were hit with an object, and 6% were subjected to serious physical abuse.
 The study noted that abusive physical punishment tended to be given by fathers and often involved striking the child's head or torso instead of the buttocks or limbs.

 Attitudes have changed in recent years, and legislation in some countries, particularly in continental Europe, reflect an increased skepticism toward corporal punishment.
 As of December 2017, domestic corporal punishment has been outlawed in 56 countries around the world, most of them in Europe and Latin America, beginning with Sweden in 1966.
 Official figures show that just 10 percent of Swedish children had been spanked or otherwise struck by their parents by 2010, compared to more than 90 percent in the 1960s.
 The Swedish law does not actually lay down any legal punishment for smacking but requires social workers to support families with problems.

-A 2013 study by Murray A. Straus at the University of New Hampshire found that children across numerous cultures who were spanked committed more crimes as adults than children who were not spanked, regardless of the quality of their relationship to their parents.
+A 2013 study by Murray A. Straus at the University of New Hampshire found that children across multiple cultures who were spanked committed more crimes as adults than children who were not spanked, regardless of the quality of their relationship to their parents.

-Even as corporal punishment became increasingly controversial in North America, Britain, Australia and much of the rest of the English-speaking world, limited corporal punishment of children by their parents remained lawful in all 50 states of the United States.
-It was not until 2012 that Delaware became the first state to pass a statute defining "physical injury" to a child to include "any impairment of physical condition or pain."
+Even as corporal punishment became increasingly controversial in North America, Britain, Australia and much of the rest of the English-speaking world, limited corporal punishment of children by their parents remained lawful in all 50 states of the United States until 2012 when Delaware became the first state to pass a statute defining "physical injury" to a child to include "any impairment of physical condition or pain."